shopsys/monorepo-tools/docs/docker/installation/installation-using-docker-macos.md

 ```
 Notes:
 - The `--no-install` option disables installation of the vendors - this will be done later in the Docker container
-- If you want to keep the GIT history of `shopsys/project-base` in your new project, use the `--keep-vcs` option
+- The `--keep-vcs` option initializes GIT repository in your project folder that is needed for diff commands of the application build and keeps the GIT history of `shopsys/project-base`

 ### 1.1 Enable second domain (optional)
 There are two domains each for different language in default installation.
 First one is available via IP adress `127.0.O.1` and second one via `127.0.0.2`.